Henry Howard, 1st Earl of Northampton: In favour under James I

 He attached himself both to Lord Essex and to Robert Cecil, and through the influence of the latter was in 1600 again received by Elizabeth.
 At the close of the Queen's reign he joined with Cecil in courting James VI, the heir to the English throne who was reigning in Scotland (in fact James suggested Howard as a trusted intermediary with Cecil).
 James sent him a jewel with three precious stones including a ruby.
 Howard sent long letters of advice, which James termed "Asiatic and endless volumes".
+In their correspondence, Howard's identity was concealed as number "3".
 He had success in intriguing against Sir Walter Raleigh and other rivals.
 On James's accession in 1603, Howard received a multitude of favours.